AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-- An assignment operation that is used to initialize an access object, where this target object (the observer) is a stand-alone variable of an anonymous access-to-constant type, or a constant (including a formal parameter or generic formal object of mode **in**) of an anonymous access-to-constant type.
+- An assignment operation that is used to initialize an access object, where this target object (the observer) is a stand-alone variable of an anonymous access-to-constant type, or a constant (including a formal parameter of a procedure or generic formal object of mode **in**) of an anonymous access-to-constant type.

   The source expression of the assignment shall be either a name denoting a part of a stand-alone object or of a parameter, or a call on a traversal